csabasidor/manuscriptData/README.md

 # notesData2092724

-The repository contains all code and base data referenced within the submited manuscript notes to journal [Data: Special Issue "Data-Driven Approach on Urban Planning and Smart Cities"](https://www.mdpi.com/journal/data/special_issues/78AR6O8M60), under the title:
+The repository contains all code and base data used for [Dashboard22a](http://cases.idoaba.eu/ccors22/), and referenced within the submited manuscript notes to journal [Data: Special Issue "Data-Driven Approach on Urban Planning and Smart Cities"](https://www.mdpi.com/journal/data/special_issues/78AR6O8M60), under the title:
 ##### Basic input data for audiences’ geotargeting by destinations’ partial accessibility: Notes from Slovakia

 The contains of the repo should be used only to the extent described within [manuscript](link will be added if published).
 Altering the purpose or extent that is not described, does not guarantee fuctionality.